Sun-Young-Park/Election-Analytics/README.md

 Predictions of the future are based on the patterns of the past.
 If X tended to predict Y well in the past, we would want to use that X in our model.
 So we start our journey by looking into past presidential election results -- first at the national level.

-One thing in particular stands out: in the last 60 or so years, the race for the presidency has been *remarkably competitive between the two major parties*.
+**Elections are generally competitive between the two parties.** One thing in particular stands out: in the last 60 or so years, the race for the presidency has overall been *remarkably competitive between the two major parties*.
 Since FDR, neither Republicans nor Democrats have maintained a monopoly over the White House:

 ![](past_results.png)